cj1128/tinypm/README.md

 ## Intro

-this project is heavily inspired by the awesome post [Let's Dev: A Package Manager](https://yarnpkg.com/blog/2017/07/11/lets-dev-a-package-manager/) but reimplement from scratch.
+this project is heavily inspired by the awesome post: [Let's Dev: A Package Manager](https://yarnpkg.com/blog/2017/07/11/lets-dev-a-package-manager/) but reimplement it from scratch.

 It has a clean code base, add some tests and remove `babel-node` requirement compared to original implementation.

 ## Usage